ElectionDataAnalysis/electiondata/docs/User_Guide.md

 # How to Use the System

 ## Get Started
- * Create the parameter files you'll need:
-   * `analyzer.par` for Analyzer class if you want it
-   * `new_jurisdiction.par` for the JurisdictionPrepper() class
-   * `run_time.par` if you will be using DataLoader class to look in detail at one file/jurisdiction/munger
-   * `multi.par` if you will be batch loading data.
-In this case the directory with your results file will need a `.par` file for each results file.
-See the `results.par` template

  * In a python interpreter, import the `election_anomaly` module and create a DataLoader() instance.
 ```
 >>> import election_anomaly as ea